My Significant Other Has Control Issues: What Do I Do?

 Spying and Stalking

-If by chance you are able to do things on your own, control freaks will still attempt to be apart of your life by doing things such as interrogating you about what you were doing, or worse check your phone logs, text messages, and internet browsing history, and even follow you around.
+If by chance you are able to do things on your own, controlling people will still attempt to be a part of your life by doing things such as interrogating you about what you were doing, or worse check your phone logs, text messages, social media accounts, and internet browsing history, and even follow you around in fear out of a need for control.

 Controlling partners often resort to guilt-tripping to get people to do something the way that they want.
 For instance, they might try to say things like “if you love me, you’ll do this for me,” and usually, a victim of guilt-tripping will oblige because they are emotionally-vulnerable and want to make their partner happy.

-Control freaks can utilize threats to get what they want as well, but this time, it involves scaring you.
+When they feel like they are losing control, a controlling individual can utilize threats to get what they want as well, but this time, it involves scaring you.
 It can be verbal or physical and involve weapons and other people that you care about.
-Sometimes, these threats can make a person feel like they are at risk of losing their support, and this can cause them to feel stuck in an abusive relationship.
+Sometimes, these threats can make a person feel like they are at risk of losing their support, and this can cause them to feel stuck in an abusive relationship which can lead to dealing with confusing emotions.

 Financial & Career Control

-Sexuality can be used as a form of control, and although people may use it to do things that make their partners uncomfortable or upset, some partners can try to withhold sexual activity in order to get their significant other to do what they want.
+In romantic relationships, sexuality can be used as a form of control, and although people may use it to do things that make their partners uncomfortable or upset, some partners can try to withhold sexual activity in order to get their significant other to do what they want.
+Neglect from control issues feel awful even though it is passive.

-Instead of forgiving and forgetting, control freaks can have a tendency to hold onto your past mistakes, no matter how small, and will bring them up when it is convenient for them to make you feel bad about yourself.
+Instead of forgiving and forgetting, control freaks can have a tendency to hold onto your past mistakes, no matter how small, and will bring them up when it is convenient for them to make you feel bad about a person’s character.
 This can also be considered a form of guilt-tripping.

-In addition to these specific examples, there are some general behaviors that people with control issues have that you can keep an eye out for such as jealousy, dishonesty, being overly-protective, not being able to take “no” for an answer, and getting upset or moody when they can’t control the situation and not being able to get his or her way.
+In addition to these specific examples of controlling ways of acting, there are some general behaviors that people with control issues have that you can keep an eye out for such as jealousy, dishonesty, being overly-protective, not being able to take “no” for an answer, and getting upset or moody when they can’t control the situation and not being able to get their way.

 What To Do If You Have a Controlling Partner

-Since control can vary in severity, the steps that people should take can differ from person to person, but there are options that you can take that you can apply to your own situation.
+Since control can vary in severity in life, the safety that people should take can differ from person to person, but there are options that you can take that you can apply to your own situation.
 Here are some of them:

 Pay Attention To The Signs and Assess The Severity